School Bus Driver

 Hi!
 I'm Jenna I'm in 8th grade and about to move to another town.
 I am really worried about getting on the bus and looking lost and weird if that bus has assigned seating will the bus driver tell me where to sit or will I just have to find empty seat

-Asked by Jenna almost 11 years ago
+Asked by Jenna over 11 years ago

 Hi Jenna!